HDMS Ejnar Mikkelsen

 HDMS Ejnar Mikkelsen is a Royal Danish Navy patrol vessel.

 Launched in November 2007, she is the second vessel of the Knud Rasmussen class.
 The normal patrol area of the Ejnar Mikkelsen, and her sister ships, will be the waters around Greenland.

+Operational history

 The and the Ejnar Mikkelsen participated with Danish air elements in sovereignty and Search and Rescue exercises off Greenland's west coast in September 2009.